jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-be lacking in effectiveness, and threat actors seem to have a healthy supply of zero\-day vulnerabilities for initial infiltration into an organization.From our perspective, the threat actors might well be experimenting and trying to come up with GenAI solutions to their problems.
+be lacking in effectiveness, and threat actors seem to have a healthy supply of zero\-day vulnerabilities for initial infiltration into an organization.
+From our perspective, the threat actors might well be experimenting and trying to come up with GenAI solutions to their problems.
 There is evidence